CORE Econ: Course material

 CORE Econ's courses are offered through open access online ebooks published on its web site.
 Its ebooks use a Creative Commons license so that "any user can customize, translate, or improve it for their own use or the use of their students."

+The Economy 2.0

+The Economy 2.0 is the second edition of The Economy 1.0, CORE Econ's original introductory economics textbook.
+A complete rewrite of The Economy 1.0, The Economy 2.0 brings together the latest research in economics and related disciplines, with the feedback CORE Econ have received over the years from committed instructors.
+Building on the successful features of The Economy 1.0, The Economy 2.0 introduces important innovations: